UNDERSTANDING PNEUMOTHORAX - liveagain

 1. What is pneumothorax?

-Pneumothorax is a condition in which air leaks through a hole in the lung, causing air to fill the pleural space.
-As the amount of air leakage increases, the lungs cannot function normally.
-If the air in the chest cavity is not removed, the space between the lungs and heart can be pushed to the other side, leading to danger.
+A pneumothorax is a condition where air leaks through a hole in the lung, causing air to fill the pleural cavity.
+As the amount of leaking air increases, the lung cannot function normally.
+If the air in the chest cavity is not removed, the space between the lung and heart can be pushed to the opposite side, leading to a medical emergency.

 Biến chứng do tràn khí màng phổi